 6. Pretty prostitutes may be police.

-To be sure, police will be out in full force over Super Bowl weekend, looking for impaired drivers and responding to calls of unruly fans or out-of-control partiers.
+To be sure, police will be out in full force during Super Bowl weekend, looking for impaired drivers and responding to calls of unruly fans or out-of-control partiers.
 If you or a loved one find yourself in handcuffs, contact a skilled defense attorney as soon as possible.
+In fact, if you live in North Texas, go ahead and put the law firm of Varghese Summersett in your phone now: 817-203-2220.